 - Helmet Tech

-- We still require a visual inspection of each participants’ helmet after at track registration and waivers have been completed.
-Please stay back 2m and be prepared to show us all sides of the helmet.
+- We still require a visual inspection of each participants’ helmet after track registration and waivers have been completed.
+Please stay back 2 meters and be prepared to show us all sides of the helmet.

 - Helmet tech will be a single file line.
 Pylons will be set out to help with social distancing.

 - Bike Tech

 - Demonstrate that your front and rear brakes are functional once you’ve been waved forward.

 - Roll your bike into the provided wheel chock or place it on its side stand.

 - Stand back at least 2 meters so our tech staff can safely complete their inspection.

 - Bike tech will be a single file line.
 Please maintain 2 meters between yourself and others while waiting.

 - Both the inspector and the rider will have to sign the tech card.
 We’ll leave it on the end of the table for your signature.
 If you are concerned, please ensure you have hand sanitizer available.